Jacob Meyers Player Props: Astros vs. Angels

 - Meyers is hitting .241 with seven doubles, a triple, five home runs and 12 walks.

-- He has gone deep in 12.2% of his games this season, and 3.2% of his plate appearances.
+- He has hit a long ball in 12.2% of his games this year, and 3.2% of his trips to the plate.

-- In 26.8% of his games this year, Meyers has notched at least one RBI.
-In five of those games (12.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Meyers has had an RBI in 11 games this season (26.8%), including five multi-RBI outings (12.2%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.